-This year has presented unforeseen challenges to us all.
-Orangeburg-Calhoun Technical College has faced those challenges head on and turned them into unique opportunities to continue engaging, empowering and transforming our students into successful graduates who help lead our community toward a brighter future.
+While last year was a challenge on many levels, we faced those challenges head on and turned them into unique opportunities to continue engaging, empowering and transforming our students into successful graduates who help lead our community toward a brighter future.

-I want you to know that you don't have to go far to get further in life.
 OCtech provides a safe, flexible and affordable place for you to begin or earn your college degree close to home.
 We are taking every precaution possible to ensure the safety and security of our students, faculty and staff, and continue to monitor and adjust our learning and work environment as needed while maintaining a standard of excellence in education.